biosustain/cameo/docs/08-high-level-API.rst

 Computing strain engineering strategies
 ---------------------------------------

-For demonstration purposes, we’ll set a few options to limit the computational time.
-Also we’ll create a multiprocessing view to take advantage of multicore CPUs (strain design algorithms will be run in parallel for individually predicted heterologous pathways).
+For demonstration purposes, we'll set a few options to limit the computational time.
+Also we'll create a multiprocessing view to take advantage of multicore CPUs (strain design algorithms will be run in parallel for individually predicted heterologous pathways).